LT-Intro-To-AI-SY2425/a1-intro-to-python-segraff/a1_writeup.md

 2. Describe some similarities and differences that you found between python and other programming languages you have used in the past?

-One similarity between python and java is that both are object oriented.
-One difference is that
+One similarity between python and java is that both are examples of object oriented programming and you can create loops in both.
+One difference is the syntax.
+Python uses indentation, making it easier to read, while java uses curly brackets and semicolons.

 3. What are some things that you learned through this assignment?

+Some things that I learned through this assignment were how to slice strings in python, and how to correctly indent my code so that it doesn't have errors.